siduck/dotfiles/README.md

 - colorscheme : onedark but darker bg.
 - gtk theme : my own based on onedark but darker (in the gtk folder )
 - change dpi in the xresources.
 - change some values in polybar like in wlan , battery module for your wifi adapter etc , run polybar example to find out any erorrs if polybar isnt working.
+Also polybar takes colors from xresources file so first load xresources then run polybar.

 I'll keep adding cool stuffs and improve my rice / make it more organise in my free time eventually :)